Visual Arts Educator

-I endeavour to inspire and motivate every student through finding and tapping into their passion.
+I endeavour to inspire and motivate every student by finding and encouraging their passion.
 I shape this to grow their artistic skills and appreciation for the Visual Arts.
 My Diploma student's work is noted by many to be highly individualised to reveal the talents and aspects of each student.
 Numerous artworks from the department have also been recognised as outstanding many times in the Asia-Pacific region.

 I actively seek new educational technologies to revolutionise the classroom experience for the students.
 I believe that the emergent postmodern philosophy of a third social space within social media has also played a huge role in the immediacy of visual forms.
 This, in turn, creates a growing intercultural, intra-cultural and transcultural language in art expression.
 The development of a framework to embrace postmodern ideals of education is vital to address the shifts in contemporary visual culture.
 A shift from narrow skills-based approaches to education to open processes of creativity and critical enquiry is required.
-Embracing popular cultural tools such as smart phones and mobile devices engages students in an authentic form of contemporary medium.
-I have recently been using the Aurasma platform to add augmented content to artworks during exhibitions.
-I use a ‘flipped classroom’ via a school virtual learning platform that facilitates richer understanding in class rather than lecture styled content driven lessons.
-I utilise task differentiation to allow students to access materials at their highest capabilities for success experiences.
-These practices have produced outcomes which were previously inaccessible without the innovative ways of thinking about these tools.
-I use the most contemporary tools in order to promote a highly rigorous academic environment and personal growth.
+Embracing popular cultural tools such as smartphones and mobile devices engages students in an authentic form of contemporary medium.
+I have used AR-based platforms to add augmented content to artworks during exhibitions.
+I use a ‘flipped classroom’ via a school virtual learning platform that facilitates richer understanding in class rather than lecture-styled content-driven lessons.
+I utilise task differentiation to allow students to access materials at their highest capabilities for successful experiences.
+These practices have produced outcomes that were previously inaccessible without innovative ways of thinking about these tools.
+I use the most contemporary tools to promote a highly rigorous academic environment and personal growth.
 I allow students to investigate the range of visual culture with guidance so they can actively discover complex meanings, multiple connections and enriched possibilities for creation and critique.